muditg317/Bokay/devlogs/022 - Finalize Abstractions + AST Building.md

 - Configure compile-time mapping to use direct `CompilerStage` classes rather than `StringLiteral` references to `Stage::NAME`
   - This allows for cleaner usage of map lookup with just the `CompilerStage` typename
 - Implement automatic `runStages` function that can run the entire pipeline
+- Create macros for generating the compile-time mappings -- easier extensibility with more stages

 ## TODO
 -